-We haven't heard your censorious voice from the Parliamentary tribune demanding that those who sabotage the good of Lithuania, who violate our country's Constitution and laws which cord, be restrained.
+We haven't heard your censorious voice from the Parliamentary tribune demanding that those who sabotage the good of Lithuania, who violate our country's Constitution and laws which prohibit the incitement of national discord, be restrained.
 In the meantime, there are doubts in the Jewish world as to the appropriateness of organizing the commemoration of the 200th anniversary of the death of the Gaon of Vilnius, in Vilnius - a city where the atmosphere lately has not been particularly luminous.
 It's hard to imagine how one can step into a modern Europe with antisemitic baggage.
 And will the European minds not be surprised to hear that the director of the Lithuanian Jewish Museum has in essence severed ties with the Jewish community?It seems that it wasn't by accident that you announced your declaration on the eve of the Lithuanian Jewish Community Conference - this gave you a formal pretext not to participate.
-But shouldn't you have been there as the chairman of the Lithuanian Parliamentary Committee on Human and Civic Rights and National Minorities - in order to better feel the living pulse of this national minority, and its many problems, which as you declare, you've been called upon to solve. felt any solutions.
+But shouldn't you have been there as the chairman of the Lithuanian Parliamentary Committee on Human and Civic Rights and National Minorities - in order to better feel the living pulse of this national minority, and its many problems, which as you declare, you've been called upon to solve.
+Unfortunately, thus far we haven't felt any solutions.

+Respectfully,

-Infortunately, thus far we haven't Respectfully, Saliamon WEINTRAUB member of the Lithuanian Jewish Community
+Saliamon WEINTRAUB member of the Lithuanian Jewish Community (opinions will be printed)